 By conducting such processes, once a company is dissolved, it will no longer be able to trade or be involved in any type of business activity.
 Furthermore, the business name will become available again and can be used by a new business owner.

 Although we have shared with you basic information on what is involved to strike off a company from the Malta registry, we strongly suggest that you seek professional advice from experts in the field.
-Such advice can be provided by Mr. Nicholas Vella, Director of our partner company, A+A Assurance Services Limited, on firstname.lastname@example.org.
 As appointed liquidators of companies facing dissolution, the team at A+A Assurance Services Limited works hand in hand with the accounting team to ensure that the company’s assets are distributed fairly for the benefit of the creditors.
+The team can be contacted on firstname.lastname@example.org.